-All drugs can have some side effects and this includes R-PMitCEBOM chemotherapy.
+All drugs can have some side effects and this includes R-PACEBOM chemotherapy.
 These vary and for some people they may not occur.

-The more common side effects of R-PMitCEBOM chemotherapy are:
+The more common side effects of R-PACEBOM chemotherapy are:

 - Tiredness or lethargy during your chemotherapy, you may become very tired a few days following treatment.
 Pace yourself and rest as necessary. - Low blood count chemotherapy temporarily reduces the rate at which blood cells are produced in your bone marrow.
-This may cause: - o anaemia (low red cell count) you may need blood transfusions. - o neutropenia (low white cell count) this may increase your risk of developing an infection, which may be serious and life threatening. - thrombocytopenia (low platelet count) which may increase your tendency to bleeding you may need platelet transfusions.
+This may cause: - Anaemia (low red cell count) you may need blood transfusions. - Neutropenia (low white cell count) this may increase your risk of developing an infection, which may be serious and life threatening. - Thrombocytopenia (low platelet count) which may increase your tendency to bleeding you may need platelet transfusions.

-If you feel unwell at any time or have a temperature (37.5°C/99.5°F or higher or 35.5 °C/95.9 °F or lower) you should contact the hospital immediately as you may need to be admitted for intravenous antibiotics.
-For further information please refer to The Royal Marsden booklet Chemotherapy your questions answered.
+If you feel unwell at any time or have a temperature (37.5°C/99.5°F or higher or 35.
+5 °C/95.9°F or lower) you should contact the hospital immediately as you may need to be admitted for intravenous antibiotics.
+For further information please refer to The Royal Marsden booklet Chemotherapy; your questions answered.

 - Nausea and vomiting chemotherapy sometimes causes this.
 It can usually be managed with anti-sickness (anti-emetic) drugs.
-For further information please visit Macmillan Cancer Support at www.macmillan.org.uk - Allergic reactions some patients experience an allergy to bleomycin, which occurs three to five hours after it is given.
-You may feel as if you have a flu-like condition (fever, headaches, pain).
-It does not last very long.
-Please inform a member of your team if this happens and your doctor may prescribe medicines to control this reaction. - Hair loss (alopecia) temporary hair loss usually happens.
+For further information please visit Macmillan Cancer Support at www.macmillan.org.uk - Hair loss (alopecia) temporary hair loss usually happens.
 For further information please refer to the Macmillan booklet Coping with hair loss. - Sore mouth keep your mouth clean and healthy by drinking plenty of fluids and carrying out good oral hygiene.
-You will be given medication called folinic acid for a period of time after the methotrexate. - Numbness and tingling in the hands and feet (peripheral neuropathy) vincristine can cause problems with the nerves in the body.
+We will give you medication called folinic acid for a period of time after the methotrexate. - Numbness and tingling in the hands and feet (peripheral neuropathy) vincristine can cause problems with the nerves in the body.
 It can cause sensations like tingling, burning, numbness or pins and needles in the hands and/or the feet.
 Tell your doctor if you get any of these sensations, so they can be monitored.
 Most of the time, these symptoms will get better after your treatment ends, although it may take some time. - Effects on the bladder cyclophosphamide and methotrexate can cause irritation to the bladder.
 Drinking plenty of fluids will help prevent this.
 You will be given tablets called folinic acid to take from 24 hours after the methotrexate.
 The tablets are to be taken every six hours for six doses to help to protect your kidneys.
-If you notice blood in your urine, please tell your doctor or nurse.
-Mitoxantrone is blue in colour and may cause your urine to become green for up to 24 hours following each treatment.
+However, if you notice blood in your urine, please inform your doctor or nurse.
+Doxorubicin is red in colour and may cause your urine to become pink or red for up to 24 hours following each treatment. - Constipation if you experience constipation, it can be treated with laxatives.

-- Constipation if you experience constipation, it can be treated with laxatives. - Skin and nail changes the skin around the site of the injection may become irritated.
+- Skin and nail changes the skin around the site of the injection may become irritated.
 Your skin may also become darker, redder and more sensitive to light.
 You will need to take care in the sun as your skin may burn more easily during treatment and for several months afterwards.
 Your nails may become darker than usual and they may develop ridges.
 White lines may appear on them.
 These changes usually grow out over a few months after the treatment has finished. - Headaches if you have a headache for more than 24 hours you must inform your doctor or Clinical Nurse Specialist.